1stvamp/trequests/README.rst

 The problem
 -----------

-You enjoy using `Tornado <http://www.tornadoweb.org/>`_ to build fast non-blocking web applications, and you want to use a library from PyPI that makes a few HTTP requests, but pretty much every dev and her dog uses `Requests <http://python-requests.org/>`_ to make HTTP requests (rightly so, because it's *awesome*), but requests has no knowledge of the event loop nor can it yield when a socket blocks, which means any time you try to use a library like that it begins to block your request handling and grud-knows what other worlds of pain.
+You enjoy using `Tornado <http://www.tornadoweb.org/>`_ to build fast non-blocking web applications, and you want to use a library from PyPI that makes a few HTTP requests, but pretty much every dev and their dog uses `Requests <http://python-requests.org/>`_ to make HTTP requests (rightly so, because it's *awesome*), but requests has no knowledge of the event loop nor can it yield when a socket blocks, which means any time you try to use a library like that it begins to block your request handling and grud-knows what other worlds of pain.

 The solution
 ------------